 - If you're late applying a new patch, use backup contraception.
 If you're late applying the birth control patch in your first week or more than two days late in your second or third week, apply a new patch immediately and use a backup method of contraception for one week.

 Consult your health care provider as soon as possible if you have:

-- Sharp chest pain, sudden shortness of breath or coughing up blood, which can be signs of a blood clot
+- Sharp chest pain, sudden shortness of breath or coughing that brings up blood, which can be signs of a blood clot

 - Persistent pain in your calf or other signs of a blood clot in your leg

 - Sudden partial or complete blindness or other signs of a blood clot in your eye

 - Crushing chest pain or other signs of a heart attack

 - Sudden severe headache, problems with vision or speech, numbness in an arm or leg, or other signs of stroke

 - Yellowing of the skin or whites of the eyes, possibly accompanied by fever, fatigue, loss of appetite, dark urine or light-colored bowel movements

 - Severe trouble sleeping, fatigue or feeling sad

 - Severe abdominal pain or tenderness